Christoph-Lauer/scripts-and-code-snippets/README.md

-# Scripts & Code Sniplets
+# Scripts & Code Snippets
-This repository holds the shell scripts for the macOS MacBook M1 and the Raspberry Pi 4B
+This repository holds the shell scripts for the macOS MacBook M1, the Raspberry Pi 4B and other code snippets.